OpenLiberty/liberty-tools-vscode/README.md

 ## Requirements

-Starting with the [0.1.12 early release](https://github.com/OpenLiberty/liberty-tools-vscode/releases/tag/0.1.12), Java 17 is required.
+> Note: Starting with the [0.1.12 early release](https://github.com/OpenLiberty/liberty-tools-vscode/releases/tag/0.1.12), Java 17 is required to run Liberty Tools for Visual Studio Code.

 The following extensions are bundled with Liberty Tools for Visual Studio Code during installation and are provided here for additional information.